Chief Executive Officer, Director

 Executive Vice President, General Counsel, Corporate Secretary & Chief Compliance Officer

 Stephen Robertson brings more than 13 years of corporate law experience across various roles to Aurinia.
 Most recently he served as Partner with the law firm Borden Ladner Gervais LLP since 2014.
 He holds significant corporate legal experience across a number of industries including life sciences.
-Stephen focuses on advising clients on securities, corporate and commercial legal matters, including extensive experience with mergers and acquisitions, commercial agreements and corporate governance matters.
+Stephen is experienced in securities, corporate and commercial legal matters, including extensive experience with mergers and acquisitions, commercial agreements and corporate governance matters.
 Stephen has also been recognized with a number of awards and honors including being part of the 2020 edition of the Best Lawyers in Canada for Securities Law.
 In addition, he is an Adjunct Professor at the Allard School of Law of the University of British Columbia.
 He received his Bachelor of Laws degree from the University of Manitoba.

 Neil Solomons, M.D.